ferrugemjs/library/README.md

 ```

-how to change the the module css className
+change the the css className

 ```
 <template class="my-custom-classname">